DINGDAMU/onos/README.md

     onos>mmwave-add-intent <TAB><source hostID> <TAB><destination hostID>

 According the annotated "probability of success", build the mm-wave intent with the shortest cost between two hosts.
+The related path will be shown in yellow color on WEB GUI.

 ## New Application:
     onos>app activate org.onosproject.millimeterwave